dgaydukov/react-vs-angular/description.md

 ```
 auth
--register
+    register
---register yourself
+    register yourself
---select your company(create new if doesn't exists)
+    select your company(create new if doesn't exists)
--login
+login
--FAQ CRUD
+FAQ CRUD
--Products CRUD
+Products CRUD
--companies R (readonly)
+companies R (readonly)
--users CRUD
+users CRUD
---confirm of new users and companies
+    confirm of new users and companies
--roles CRUD
+roles CRUD
--feedback(for companies to talk with you)
+feedback(for companies to talk with you)
 ```

 ## Comparing Points

 To demonstrate pros and cons of both technology i will make one project in both, and we will see, how technologies solve following issues

+* Bind App to already created bootstrap Admin Template
 * Building process
 * Caching problems (clear browser cache after every release)
 * Event binding